EtiTheSpirit/ROR2VoidReaverModFixed/ModReleasePackage/README.md

 ## Need to contact me?
 * You can find me in the RoR2 modding discord.
 I am nicknamed `Xan`, my discriminator is #1760.
 * If you prefer another way, I have a website https://etithespir.it/ with more methods.
+* I have a Discord server for my mods, you can join it [here](https://discord.gg/YGJ7a44UEE).

 ## Known Bugs / To-Do List (Fixes)
 * There are no currently known bugs.